kekonn/unraid-app-repo/README.md

-# unraid-app-repo
+# Kekkon's unRaid app rep

-An unraid app repository
+The unRaid apps I was missing from unRaid